coffeeandc0d3/pseudo-border-color-margins/README.md

 ./install.sh

-This will install the border colors for an active/inactive border color, gtk border color state with exception of active state, and ~.xml keybindings for gaps.
+This will install border colors for active/inactive states of all windows, with exception to active gtk apps (inactive still works).

+Lastly it installs the 'gaps' by using ~.xml keybindings in your ~/.config/openbox/~.xml file.